 In the leading populist countries, Poland and Hungary, we observe a dramatic impact on employment.
 OECD data show that Poland and Hungary both suffered from low employment during the 2000s.
 In 2003, Poland’s employment rate stood at 51.20%, while Hungary’s was 57.02%.
-Despite dramatic economic growth through 2008, during the decade of the 2000s, their employment in these countries rates remained far below the OECD average and never exceeded 60% of the working age population (data.oecd.org/emp).
-By 2019, employment rates in both countries nearly equaled or exceeded the OECD average of 68.74%, with Hungary gaining 800,000 jobs between 2010 and 2020 and reaching levels not seen since 1991 (Gyorgy 2019, Appendix; Skidelsky and Olah 2021, 258).
+Despite dramatic economic growth through 2008, during the decade of the 2000s, employment in these countries remained far below the OECD average and never exceeded 60% of the working age population (data.oecd.org/emp).
+Yet by 2019, with populists in power, employment rates in both countries nearly equaled or exceeded the OECD average of 68.74%, with Hungary gaining 800,000 jobs between 2010 and 2020 and reaching levels not seen since 1991 (Gyorgy 2019, Appendix; Skidelsky and Olah 2021, 258).

 A second proposition centers on populists’ structural concern with out-migration, a particularly damaging legacy of neoliberal transition (see Rodrik 2018 for a discussion of populist reactions to globalization).
 Employment losses at home and higher wages abroad, as well as the easy availability of work within the European Union, contributed to significant population losses in many post-communist states.
 On average, EU-11 countries lost seven percent of their 1989 population by 2018, during a period in which the rest of Europe increased its population by thirteen percent (Fihel and Okolski 2019).
 Some countries like Bulgaria, Latvia, and Lithuania, lost more than twenty percent.
 We find some evidence that populist parties sought to bolster domestic employment to fight depopulation, for instance with Poland’s revocation of personal income tax for citizens under 26 years old.
-Populists, more than other parties, may view out-migration as threatening to the nation-state and seek to increase employment in response to this aspect of neoliberal globalization .
-These results also suggest the emergence of a more “inclusive” East European variant of populism that seeks to compensate workers for the costs of globalization by creating more opportunities for employment.
+Populists, more than other parties, may view out-migration as threatening to the nation-state and seek to increase employment in response to this aspect of neoliberal globalization (see Ban et al. 2021, Bohle and Greskovits 2019; Shields 2019 for competing views).

 Finally, populist parties may emphasize employment for moral reasons, as part of philosophy of the individual, patriotism, and contributions to the nation.
 Our research has uncovered a seeming contradiction or tension in populist thought regarding female employment.
 While populists often advance conservative family rhetoric, populist parties advance female employment more than social democratic parties, for instance.
 Gwiazda (2020, 12) points out that, “The relationship between right-wing populism and feminist politics is complicated and nuanced.”
-Likewise, Hungarian populists have provided extensive employment opportunities for the Roma minority, leading to a close political affinity between the Roma population to the Orban government (Skidelsky and Olah 2021, 259), despite populist anti-minority rhetoric and discrimination against Roma in other areas, for instance social benefits.
+Likewise, Hungarian populists provided extensive employment opportunities for the Roma minority, leading to a close political affinity between the Roma population to the Orban government (Skidelsky and Olah 2021, 259), despite populist anti-minority rhetoric and discrimination against Roma in other areas, for instance social benefits.
 In Poland, despite anti-immigrant rhetoric, Law and Justice Poland has led the European Union in welcoming migrants.
 Poland welcomed some two million workers, primarily from Ukraine and South Asia, who assumed jobs in its booming economy, with a huge spike since 2013, despite its loud opposition to Muslim immigration (Skowronska 2021; Strzelecki et al. 2021).
 National populists may encourage and accept population groups that seek to work for the good of the nation, as they see it.
 Viktor Orban has called Hungary a “work-based society” (Szikra 2014) and this may reflect a moral rationale that trumps other values, as well as a practical one.